-With its labyrinth of interconnecting stairways, cobblestone alleys, pedestrian plazas, and vistas, Bellavista Hill is one of the most distinctive of Valparaíso’s 45 hill neighborhoods.
-The majority of the houses in the neighborhood were constructed between 1880 and 1940 of oak and Douglas Pine with sheet metal façades.
-A series of sharply inclined cable cars, called the Elevators of Valparaiso, transport people and goods like a series of elevators on wheels.
+With its labyrinth of interconnected stairways, cobblestone alleys, and cheerfully painted houses, Bellavista Hill is one of the most distinctive of Valparaíso’s 45 hill neighborhoods.
+The majority of its houses were constructed between 1880 and 1940 when the neighborhood’s economic and social lifeline was a system of funiculars that climbed the precipitous slopes, carrying people and goods like a series of elevators on wheels.
 In its heyday, “the elevators of Valparaíso” had 31 station houses perched at points across the city’s steep terrain.